projf/projf-explore/graphics/pong/sim/README.md

 This folder contains a Verilator simulation to accompany the Project F blog post: **[Pong](https://projectf.io/posts/fpga-pong/)**.

-NB.
 This sim is based on `top_pong_v3`: it doesn't include user controls, so you can't play against the hardware, only watch.
+However, it should be straightforward to add controls via SDL if you want to make the game playable.

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate a hardware design on your PC: no dev board required!
 Verilator is fast, but it's still much slower than an FPGA.
-However, for these simple designs, you can reach 60 FPS on a modern PC.
+However, for this simple design, you can reach 60 FPS on a modern PC.

 If you're new to graphics simulations check out [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).
-If you have a dev board, see the [Intro to FPGA Graphics README](../README.md) for build instructions.

 ![Pong simulated on macOS](../../../doc/img/pong-verilator-sdl.png?raw=true "")